ShubhamAgrawal-13/Wiki-Search-Engine/README.md

 # 1. Index Creation:
 --------------------
 1. __Indexing__ - Created posting list for each word in documents.
-2. __Merging__ - Wile merging, done multi-level indexing and created secondary index for fast searching.
+2. __Merging__ - While merging, done multi-level indexing and created secondary index for fast searching.

 Threshold for index creation is __26,000 documents__.